 Like with nuts, seeds are eliminated on diets like the autoimmune protocol as they are a common allergen/sensitivity and contain antinutrients.
 Tiger nut crunch can replace seeds in smoothies, baking products and for sprinkling over porridge.

 Healthy Food Swaps 5).
 Replace oats with tiger nut flakes or processed apples and pears

 For a grain-free option, oats can be replaced with tiger nut flakes, a root vegetable and not a nut contrary to what the name suggests.
 They resemble oats but have a crunchier texture.
+You can try making overnight oats with frozen fruit using tiger nut flakes instead of oats.
 Alternatively, for porridge, you can process apples and pears in a food processor (UK Link/US Link) until they resemble oats, like in this Grain-Free Apple & Pear Porridge.

 Cocoa powder contains caffeine, while cacao powder contains a stimulant called theobromine.
 For those sensitive to caffeine and stimulants, for those with chronic illness like dysautonomia and POTS, where caffeine/stimulants may increase symptoms, and for those following the autoimmune protocol, one simple alternative is carob powder (UK Link/US Link).

 Carob powder has a similar taste to chocolate, with the benefit of being:-

 - Lower in fat and,